You are here: Home » Preventative Maintenance Agreement

 Test and record superheat and sub cooling.
 Compare with factory settings.

-Adjust freon metering control device per factor or manufacturers recommendations
+Adjust coolant metering control device per factor or manufacturers recommendations

 Test and measure air conditioning system for proper production and capacity